-While still remaining one of the most abundant fish whiting numbers continued to decline from the peak abundances observed in the 1990s.
+While still remaining one of the most abundant fish, whiting numbers continued to decline from the peak abundances observed in the 1990s.
+This may be related to the decline in sprat upon which whiting feed (see Henderson & Holmes, 1989 for a discussion of whiting - sprat relationship).